808sheeb/seas-of-hestia/README.md

-# seas-of-hestia
+# Seas of Hestia

 Seas of Hestia is choose-your-own adventure fantasy world building game where the player explores mysterious lands, using a madlibs-like generative poetry mechanic.
+Almost rogue-like in nature, the game is played in runs with no definitive ending.
+Entirely text based, the story is written in cryptic fragments containing “blanks” or exchangeable words, which the player can change through randomly shuffling the blank.
+Blanks have the potential to lock key characteristics of the player run as well have other softer implications in regards to worldbuilding or picking a general theme for that specific run.